paulosjd/snippets-exercises/django-notes/Model_fields and Relationships.md

     first_name = models.CharField("person's first name", max_length=30)

 The relationship fields require the first argument to be a model class, so use the verbose_name keyword argument.

+**`ManyToManyField`**

+`ManyToManyField` should only be put on one of the models.
+Generally, ManyToManyField instances should go in the object that’s going to be edited on a form.
+In the below example, toppings is in Pizza because it’s more natural to think about a pizza having toppings than vice versa.
+The way it’s set up above, the Pizza form would let users select the toppings.

+Related objects can be added, removed, or created with the field’s RelatedManager.

     from django.db import models

     class Topping(models.Model):